 returned in an unsuccessful response are passed on to the client.
 FastCGI

-specification compliant behavior can be obtained by using the "-compat
+specification compliant behavior can be obtained by using the "-compat"

 option.

-sets the environment variable "FCGI_APACHE_ROLE" to
+mod_fastcgi sets the environment variable "FCGI_APACHE_ROLE" to

 "AUTHENTICATOR" to indicate which (Apache specific) authorizer phase is being